PerfectlySoft/PerfectDocs/guide/StORM-Update.md

 ## Using Update

-Lets look at an example of how to create, then update a row:
+Let's look at an example of how to create, then update a row:

 ``` swift
 let obj 		= User(connect)